 Annie Maria Bartlett purchased the land for 172 Commonwealth on May 6, 1885, from Charles Whitney, owner of the Hotel Vendôme.
 The deed included language limiting the height and depth of any building erected at 172 Commonwealth so that it would not adversely affect the hotel.
 It also established an easement for light and air over the 13.5 foot wide open lot between the two properties, but specified that the owner of the hotel had the right to build on the lot at his discretion.
 The deed also included language specifying that the owner of the Hotel Vendôme had the right to maintain the property “as now built,” thereby preventing the owners of 172 Commonwealth from challenging whether the hotel complied with the deed restrictions contained in the original land deeds from the Commonwealth.

-The lot for 172 Commonwealth was part of a larger parcel which included the 13.5 foot lot to the east, between 172 Commonwealth and the Hotel Vendôme, and the lot to the west where 174 Commonwealth would be built.
-Charles Whitney had purchased the parcel on June 27, 1883, from William T. Hart, who had purchased it from the Commonwealth of Massachusetts on April 7, 1874.
+The lot for 172 Commonwealth was part of a larger parcel which included the 14 foot lot to the east, between 172 Commonwealth and the Hotel Vendôme (with about six inches of the hotel’s western wall on it and the remainder an open lot) and the lot to the west where 174 Commonwealth would be built.
+Charles Whitney had purchased the parcel on June 27, 1883, from William Tenant Hart, who had purchased it from the Commonwealth of Massachusetts on April 7, 1874.

 By 1888, Charles and Annie Bartlett had been joined at 172 Commonwealth by Dr. Henry Cutler Baldwin, a neurologist, who both lived and maintained his medical office there.
 He previously had been traveling abroad.
 He continued to live at 172 Commonwealth until 1892, when he moved to 126 Commonwealth.